HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/visualize-rxte-spectra.md

 ### Reading and fitting the spectra

+We have acquired the spectra and their supporting files and will perform very basic visualizations and model fitting using the Python wrapper to the ubiquitous X-ray spectral fitting code, XSPEC.
+To learn more advanced uses of pyXspec please refer to the [documentation](https://heasarc.gsfc.nasa.gov/docs/software/xspec/python/html/index.html), or examine other tutorials in this repository.

+This code will read in the spectra and fit a simple power-law model with default start values (we do not necessarily recommend this model, not leaving parameters set to default values, for this type of source).
+It also extracts the spectrum data points, fitted model data points and the fitted model parameters, for plotting purposes.

 Note that we move into the directory where the spectra are stored.
 This is because the main source spectra files have relative paths to the background and response files in their headers, and if we didn't move into the directory XSPEC would not be able to find them.